The procurement strategy

 - compliance with grounds that would otherwise lead to mandatory or discretionary rejection under the Contract Regulations;

-- satisfactory organisational, financial and economic standing and insurance arrangements;
+- satisfactory organisational, financial and economic standing, insurance and information assurance arrangements;

 - capability and capacity;